sabriallani/Simulation-Loon-Balloons/README.md

 ## Features

 - **Interactive Simulation**: Adjust the altitude of balloons in real-time and observe their movements.
-- **Dynamic Visualizations**: Visualize balloon positions and target coverage on a grid.
+- **Text-Based Visualization**: Visualize balloon positions and target coverage directly in the terminal or Streamlit app.
+- **Optimized Movement**: Balloons adjust their altitudes to maximize coverage of target cells.
 - **Simulation Metrics**: View scores and results for each simulation step.
 - **Error Validation**: Ensures the input file is correctly formatted before starting the simulation.